mariinkys/dwarfing/README.md

 There are many things that I did not have time to do / implement.

+- Fix the game UI
 - Various code improvements
 - Add some kind of enemy that chases you
 - Upgrades that let you use some kind of ability

-Also, just to comment about Macroquad and my experience using it, I've found it really enjoyable to use even with no prior "real" game development experience, if I had to say what caused me the most trouble apart from my severe lack of knowledge, I would probably say the UI, specifically the use of different skins throughout the game.
+Also, just to comment about Macroquad and my experience using it, I've found it really enjoyable to use even with no prior "real" game development experience, if I had to say what caused me the most trouble apart from my severe lack of knowledge, I would probably say the UI, specifically the use of different skins throughout the game (which I still cannot figure out).